 How do you feel about prayer?
 I’ll admit I have mixed feelings.

-I grew up in churches.
-I attended a Christian college and seminary.
-I have been involved with countless ministries.
-I have worked at churches.
+I grew up in churches, and I attended a Christian college and seminary.
+I’ve been involved with countless ministries, and I’ve worked at churches.
 And I have prayed silently and out loud in every one of those contexts.

 Still, for much of my life, I shouldered the weight of prayer-related shame.
 Similar to my lack of prowess at every sport I ever tried, I thought I was no good at prayer.